Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Bharat Scene Text Dataset

 \subsection{Annotator Details}

 We employed two distinct groups of annotators for this work.
 Initially, three human annotators for image filtering (Section~\ref{subsec:image_filter}) and bounding box annotation (Section~\ref{subsec:detect_annot}).
 For the next two steps, text correction and script assignment (refer~\ref{subsec:detect_annot}), we hired eleven language-specific experts, one for each target language.
 The annotators were proficient in reading, understanding, and writing their native language, as well as English.
 They were shown cropped words and asked to correct the pseudo-recognition annotations and assign the script.
 All final annotations underwent an additional quality check to eliminate potential errors and noise.
 The annotators were compensated at rates aligned with standard wages for a tier-2 city in India.
 The entire process--pseudo-annotation, manual correction, and quality verification took 10 months.
-Fig~\ref{fig:bstd_annotation} shows the fine grained nature of the annotations done in this work.